ericz99/twitter-monitor/README.md

 ## Disclaimer

 This project was made for educational purposes only.
-Please use responsibly.
+Please use it responsibly.
 Any abused from this script will result in suspension by twitter.

 ## Social Media